giorgio85/tech_test/README.md

+## Giorgio's Notes:
+* By running `mix test test/ukio_web/controllers/booking_controller_test.exs` we can see the tests about the 2 requirements.
+* Added also some tests on `mix test test/ukio/apartments_test.exs`
+* Also added the GET /api/bookings so we can check the bookings inserted http://localhost:4000/api/bookings

 # Ukio's coding test

 Welcome!
 First of all, thanks for your interest in being part of [Ukio's mission](https://ukio.com/about-us)!
 Here you'll find all the instructions to set up the environment and the requirements for the exercise.